milad145/WebRTC/README.md

 # WebRTC

 ### Explain the product
-This is a WebRTC project which you can have video + voice call.
+This is a WebRTC project which you can make video + voice call.

 ---